-The IAU Working Group for Planetary System Nomenclature has approved the name Pyrrhae Fossae for a feature on Mars.
-For more information, see the MC-19 and MC-26 maps in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Echus Palus for a feature on Mars.
+For more information, see the map for MC-10 in the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved the name Unity Rupes for a feature on Mercury.
-For more information, see the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Hiddekel Cavus for a feature on Mars.
+For more information, see the map for MC-12 in the Gazetteer of Planetary Nomenclature.

 The drive planned last weekend completed successfully, moving MSL less than 6 meters into position for contact science on the rocks broken by the rover wheels.
 Planning is restricted this week, so we are planning 2 sols' worth of activities.
 The first sol (1344) includes a "touch… Read More